Information literacy: History of the concept

 Also in 1998, the Presidential Committee on Information Literacy updated its final report.
 The report outlined six recommendations from the original report, and examined areas of challenge and progress.

-In 1999, the Society of College, National and University Libraries (SCONUL) in the UK published "The Seven Pillars of Information Literacy" model to "facilitate further development of ideas amongst practitioners in the field ... stimulate debate about the ideas and about how those ideas might be used by library and other staff in higher education concerned with the development of students' skills."
-A number of other countries have developed information literacy standards since then.
+In 1999, the Society of College, National and University Libraries (SCONUL) in the UK published The Seven Pillars of Information Literacy to model the relationship between information skills and IT skills, and the idea of the progression of information literacy into the curriculum of higher education.

-In 2003, the National Forum on Information Literacy, together with UNESCO and the National Commission on Libraries and Information Science, sponsored an international conference in Prague with representatives from twenty-three countries to discuss the importance of information literacy within a global context.
+In 2003, the National Forum on Information Literacy, along with UNESCO and the National Commission on Libraries and Information Science, sponsored an international conference in Prague.
+Representatives from twenty-three countries gathered to discuss the importance of information literacy in a global context.
 The resulting Prague Declaration described information literacy as a "key to social, cultural, and economic development of nations and communities, institutions and individuals in the 21st century" and declared its acquisition as "part of the basic human right of lifelong learning".

-In the United States, IL was made a priority during President Barack Obama's first term, who designated October as National Information Literacy Awareness Month.
+In the United States specifically, information literacy was prioritized in 2009 during President Barack Obama's first term.
+In effort to stress the value information literacy has on everyday communication, he designated October as National Information Literacy Awareness Month in his released proclamation.